 Now, we get to talk

 happen throughout the body

 that will able to

-We are gonna look it action today.
+we are going to look at action today.

-System is a large cohort that’s
+System is a large cohort

 of aspects of the body.

 What we have here are

 These are spinal cord columns.

 The first one is the autonomic nervous

-And then, on the other side, we have
+And then, on the other side,

 we have the parasympathetic component.

 you know because it has

 both sides of the spinal cord.

 This will act as relay

 the soma or cell body

 from cranial nerve number 10.

 So this vagus nerve will innervate many

-of the different organs in the body.
+of the different organs of the body.

 These are the same organs

 by those particular

 that come off of

 In the parasympathetic nervous

 the splanchnic nerve and some

 And they will innervate things like

 the bottom portion of the GI track,

 places like the bladder and

 So we go through this process, I think

 it’s best to do this one organ at a time.

 And so, we do one organ, the next

 organ, and keep going through those.

-We’ll talk about what’s function that’s involve, as well as
+We’ll talk about what’s the

 mediate that particular function.

 Let’s start off with the heart.

 The heart is going to be

 The SA node, and this is again the area